agilegeeks/pyVies/README.md

     print (e)
 else:
     print (result)
+    print (result.vatNumber)
+    print(result.valid)

-# You may also use "clean" to extract vat number and country code
+# You may also use clean to extract vat number and country code
 # The line bellow would print ('2785503', 'RO')

 print (vies.clean('RO2785503'))